dkkavanagh17/dkkavanagh17/README.md

-Student at Rosebank College
+# About Me
-Interested in Aviation and Space
+Student at Rosebank College/
-About 2 months of experience in C#, JS, Python
+Interested in Aviation and Space/
-3 Years on Scratch
+About 3 months of on and off experience in C#, JS, Python, 3-year Scratcher/

 <!---
 dkkavanagh17/dkkavanagh17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.